X-Cops: Plot

-The episode begins with the opening of Cops before cutting to Keith Wetzel (Judson Mills), a deputy with the Los Angeles County Sheriff's Department.
-He and the Cops film crew are at Willow Park, California, a fictional high-crime district of Los Angeles.
-Wetzel visits the home of Mrs. Guererro (Perla Walter), who has reported a monster in the neighborhood.
-Wetzel, expecting to find a dog, follows the creature around a corner but runs back screaming for the crew to flee.
-They return to Wetzel's police car, but before they can escape, it is overturned by an unseen entity.

-When backup arrives on the scene, an injured Wetzel claims that he encountered gang members.
-The police soon discover and surround Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson), believing them to be criminals, before they realize that the pair are FBI agents.
-Mulder and Scully claim that they are investigating an alleged werewolf that killed a man in the area during the last full moon.
-According to Mulder, the entity that they are tracking only comes out at night.
-Scully is irritated by the constant presence of the Cops crew, but Mulder is enthused at the prospect of paranormal proof being presented to a national television audience.
-The agents and the police interview Mrs. Guerrero, who describes the monster to Ricky (Solomon Eversol), a sketch artist.
+The episode begins with the Cops theme song before cutting to Keith Wetzel (Judson Mills), a deputy with the Los Angeles County Sheriff's Department.
+He and the Cops film crew are at Willow Park, California, a fictitious high-crime district of Los Angeles.
+Mrs. Guererro (Perla Walter) reports a monster in her neighborhood.
+Wetzel investigates, expecting to find a dog, but whatever he finds causes him to scream and flee.
+Wetzel and the camera crew run back to Wetzel's police car, but whatever Wetzel saw flips the car.
+Wetzel later claims to have encountered and been attacked by gang members.
+The police soon surround Mulder and Scully, believing them to be criminals.
+But the police soon realize that Mulder and Scully are FBI agents investigating an alleged werewolf that killed a man during the last full moon.
+Mulder and Scully interview Mrs. Guerrero, who describes the monster to a sketch artist.
 To Mulder's surprise, Mrs. Guerrero describes not a werewolf, but the horror movie villain Freddy Krueger.

-Ricky expresses a fear of being alone in the dangerous neighborhood and is found a short time later with serious slashes in his chest.
-Mulder and Scully find a pink fingernail at the scene.
-The group also meets Steve and Edy (J. W. Smith and Curtis C.), a couple who witnessed the incident but did not see Ricky's attacker, saying that it appeared he was being attacked by nothing.
-Scully shows the couple the fingernail, which they identify as belonging to Chantara Gomez (Maria Celedonio), a prostitute.
+Ricky, the sketch artist, is shortly later found murdered nearby.
+A broken pink fingernail at the scene leads Mulder and Scully to a local prostitute, Chantara.
 When the agents track down Chantara, whose face is pixelated, she claims that her pimp attacked Ricky and fears that he will kill her.
 She pleads with the agents for protection.
 Mulder and Scully have Wetzel guard Chantara while they assist the police in the raid of a crack house.
 The two are drawn back outside when Wetzel encounters the entity, wildly shooting at it.
 Inside a police car, the agents find Chantara with her neck broken.
 When Mulder questions Wetzel, he admits that he thought he saw the "wasp man", a monster his older brother told him about when he was a kid.
 Though other deputies express skepticism, an officer finds flattened bullets; indicating they physically impacted something, though no trace is found of what they struck.
 Mulder formulates a theory that the entity changes its form to correspond with its victims' worst fears.
 Wetzel, Ricky, and Chantara all expressed fear shortly before their run-ins with the entity; it was visible to them, but not to others.
 The agents think that Steve and Edy may be the entity's next target because they were in the vicinity of Ricky's attack.
 They head to their house, only to find the couple in the middle of an argument.
 After Edy expresses fear of a separation from Steve, the couple reconciles.
 Based on this situation, Mulder proposes that the entity ignored Steve and Edy because they did not exhibit mortal fear.